Big Sky Blue | Observations

 Now that most everyone owns a smartphone, we’ve no longer got empty space in our days.
 We’re waiting for the train, or the tea to boil, or the doctor to see us—and we start scrolling.
 But mostly we fill in these gaps with stuff that's mindless.

 What if we helped people get real value out of their in-between time?
-A chance to use those 5 minutes before the train comes to move a little farther through the course on your phone—and get that much closer to your MBA.
+A chance to use those 3 minutes to move a little farther through the course on your phone—and get that much closer to your MBA.

 There are a lot of right moves that can help people get your idea.
 But none of them wins or loses on the page--because success isn’t about getting the sentences right.
-A pitch matters when the other person nods, and asks for more.
-When you pitch it, and they catch it.
+A pitch matters if the other person keeps nodding while you’re giving it, and then asks for more.
+If you pitch it, and they catch it.

 The Limits of Rapport: What's lost when we focus on connecting to students